-Turtle Creek Gardens, a division of GRVWFarms, LLC, is a burgeoning CSA enterprise and developing farm located just north of Delavan, in the southeastern corner of Wisconsin.
+Turtle Creek Gardens LLC, is located just north of Delavan, in the southeastern corner of Wisconsin.
 The farm was named for geographical features in the area: Turtle Creek (meandering to the east), Turtle Creek State Wildlife Area, Turtle Valley Conservation Area, and Turtle Lake (just north of the farm).

 The 17 acres designated for vegetable and fruit production were formerly planted in conventional corn and soybeans.
 Transitioning land from conventional agriculture to organic agriculture is a process that requires 3 years under the USDA's National Organic Program standards, in order to build fertility and enhance microbial life in the soil.